The need for traceroute and tracert tools

 To see how traceroute/tracert works, let us take a look at a breakdown of what occurs once a tracert or traceroute command has been sent:

-- The command sends a packet out to the target device or network and starts monitoring for reports that are sent back in the form of replies from connected intermediary devices like routers and switches.
+- The command sends an IP packet out to the target device or network and starts monitoring for reports that are sent back in the form of replies from connected intermediary devices like routers and switches.

 - The packets “hop” around from one device to the next and send back replies that help figure out their round-trip-times (RTTs).
 RTT is defined as the length of time taken for a packet to be sent out and then for a reply to come back confirming it has reached its intended destination.